mhscott/mhscott.github.io/_posts/2022-11-03-opensees-pareto-principles.md

 You'll see the 80/20 rule throughout OpenSees as well.

-+ 20% of contributors wrote 80% of the code.
++ 20% of contributors wrote 80% of the code
-+ 20% of the code is responsible for 80% of the computations and (a mostly different) 20% of the code is responsible for 80% of the bugs.
++ 20% of the code is responsible for 80% of the computations
++ 20% of the code is responsible for 80% of the bugs
-+ 20% of the users ask 80% of the questions and 20% of the community answers 80% of those questions.
++ 20% of the users ask 80% of the questions
++ 20% of the community answers 80% of the questions

 Beyond anecdotes, the 80/20 rule can help you optimize your OpenSees experience.
 Find the top 20% of element and constitutive models that you use.
 If you then spend some time to research, understand, test, and ask about those models, you will eliminate 80% of your future OpenSees modeling errors and frustrations.